po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/18-Stu_Hooks/README.md

 * What did you learn about hashing a password in the previous lesson?

 * What are 3 methods for adding hooks to your code?
 How is adding a hook using a direct method different from the other options?
-[Sequelize Manual on Hooks](https://sequelize.org/master/manual/hooks.html)

 ## 🏆 Bonus